isofit/isofit/README.rst

 This quick start presumes that you have an installation of the open source libRadTran radiative transfer model (`LibRadTran <http://www.libradtran.org/doku.php>`)_ .
 We have tested with the 2.0.2 release.
 You will need the "REPTRAN" absorption parameterization - follow the instructions on the libradtran installation page to get that data.

-1. Configure your environment with the variables ISOFIT_BASE pointing to the base checkout directory of ISOFIT, and also LIBRADTRAN_DIR pointing to the base libRadTran directory.
+1. Configure your environment with the variable LIBRADTRAN_DIR pointing to the base libRadTran directory.

 2. Run the following code